benjaminjohnsinger/ModifiableAMR/README.md

 ```

 This reads each pending metric row, computes the observed value from the current output file, and promotes rows that are within tolerance to `canonical`.
 Rows with mismatches are left as pending and reported for manual review.
 Repeat for supplementary scenarios after running `make supplementary`.

-## Archive

-The `archive/` directory contains superseded and exploratory scripts retained for reference.
-These files are not called by any Makefile target and are not part of the canonical analysis.